thecodingmachine/graphqlite/docs/my_first_query.md

 ![](../img/query1.png)

-Internally, GraphQL-Controllers created a query and added it to its internal type system.
+Internally, GraphQLite created a query and added it to its internal type system.

 If you are already used to GraphQL, you could represent this in "[Type language](https://graphql.org/learn/schema/#type-language)" like this: